Deborah Westmoreland – Being Knowing Being

 Deborah: No, I didn't really know about enlightenment, or awakening, it's so funny.

 Renate: You didn't?

 Renate: Yes.
-Okay, so after you realised you are not your thoughts, what happened?
+OK, so after you realised you are not your thoughts, what happened?

 Renate: So, enjoyment is more in this moment?

-Deborah: Hm, hmm.
-Right, when someone makes you a meal or invites you to dinner or… That is the banquet opening to us.
+Deborah: Mm hm.
+Right.
+When someone makes you a meal or invites you to dinner or… That is the banquet opening to us.